History of Dejounte Murray in Timeline

 June 23, 2016: Drafted by San Antonio Spurs

-On June 23, 2016, Murray was selected by the San Antonio Spurs with the 29th overall pick in the 2016 NBA draft.
+On June 23, 2016, Murray was drafted by the San Antonio Spurs with the 29th overall pick in the NBA draft.

 October 29, 2016: NBA Debut

-On October 29, 2016, Murray made his NBA debut for the San Antonio Spurs against the New Orleans Pelicans, recording two rebounds and one assist.
+On October 29, 2016, Dejounte Murray made his NBA debut for the San Antonio Spurs, recording two rebounds and one assist in a win against the New Orleans Pelicans.

-In 2016, Dejounte Murray was selected by the San Antonio Spurs in the first round of the NBA draft with the 29th overall pick.
+In 2016, Dejounte Murray was selected by the San Antonio Spurs in the first round of the NBA draft as the 29th overall pick.

-On May 5, 2017, Murray started at point guard for the Spurs in Game 3 of their second-round series against the Houston Rockets, scoring two points in 15 minutes.
+On May 5, 2017, Dejounte Murray started at point guard for the San Antonio Spurs in Game 3 of their playoff series against the Houston Rockets, following an injury to Tony Parker.
+The Spurs won the game.

-On October 18, 2017, Murray had 16 points, five rebounds, and two assists in the Spurs' season opener win against the Minnesota Timberwolves.
+On October 18, 2017, Murray started in place of Tony Parker in the Spurs' season opener, contributing 16 points in a win against the Minnesota Timberwolves.

 February 3, 2018: 500 Points and 300 Rebounds

-On February 3, 2018, Murray became the first player since Kawhi Leonard with 500 points and 300 rebounds in his first 100 games with the Spurs, during a 120–111 loss to the Utah Jazz.
+On February 3, 2018, Murray became the first player since Kawhi Leonard to reach 500 points and 300 rebounds in his first 100 games with the San Antonio Spurs.

-On March 19, 2018, Murray set the franchise record for rebounds in a single season by a point guard with 385 rebounds, surpassing Johnny Moore's previous record.
+On March 19, 2018, Murray set a San Antonio Spurs franchise record for rebounds in a season by a point guard.

-On October 7, 2018, Murray suffered a torn right anterior cruciate ligament injury in a preseason game against the Rockets.
+On October 7, 2018, Murray suffered a torn right anterior cruciate ligament injury in a preseason game, causing him to miss the entire 2018-19 season.

-In October 2019, the Spurs and Murray agreed to a $64 million, four-year contract, taking the contract to $70 million with incentives.
+In October 2019, the San Antonio Spurs and Dejounte Murray agreed to a four-year, $64 million contract, that would reach $70 million with incentives.

 December 26, 2020: First Career Triple-Double